 cxxlink /repository=a1$dkb0:[user.tony.project.log4cpp.repository] testlog4cpp,log4cpp/library

-As of version 0.2.1 this library is licensed under the Lesser General Public License instead of the General Public License.
-No further license changes are planned :-).
+This library is licensed under the Lesser General Public License version 2.1 (LGPL 2.1) as of version 0.2.1, instead of the General Public License (GPL).
+No further license changes are planned. :-)

 Copyright (C) 2000-2002 LifeLine Networks bv